awehrung/algo-competition/README.md

 The competition will shuffle the competitors to build a starting circle and runs until at most 1 player is left alive.

+## Game 3: Trading game

+_You survived the escalation and are ready to embrace a quieter life.
+Let's start buying stuff!_

+TODO rules, input and output format

 ## Notes

-The inspiration for this repo comes from [Robert Axelrod's tournaments](https://www.wikiwand.com/en/articles/The_Evolution_of_Cooperation#Background:_Axelrod's_tournaments) from the 80s mentioned in [this Veritasium Youtube video](https://www.youtube.com/watch?v=mScpHTIi-kM) (warning: big spoilers for game 1).
+The inspiration for this repo comes from [Robert Axelrod's tournaments](https://www.wikiwand.com/en/articles/The_Evolution_of_Cooperation#Background:_Axelrod's_tournaments) from the 80s mentioned in [this Veritasium YouTube video](https://www.youtube.com/watch?v=mScpHTIi-kM) (warning: big spoilers for game 1).

 Game 2 is based on the author's memory of a childhood game.